DaevMithran/FractionXChange/README.md

 - `x/xfeemarket`: Extends the fee market functionality to support multiple fee tokens.
 - `x/tokenfactory`: Allows for the creation and management of new tokens (based on Neutron's implementation).
 - `x/tax`: Handles tax-related operations within the chain.
+- `x/fractionnft`: Allows fractionalizing an nft into tokens for a desired period of time

 For detailed information on each module, please refer to their respective README files in the `x/` directory.